More about the programme

 Programme details

-The MSc programme International Land and Water Management (MIL) runs annually beginning from early September.
+The MSc programme International Land and Water Management (MIL) runs annually from early September.
 It takes two academic years and comprises 120 credits (ECTS, European Credit Transfer System).
 The language of instruction is English.

 Scale and approach